 of the first to benefit from commercial production of hydroelectric

 power in 1896.
-This exhibition tells the story of harnessing Niagara Falls and conserving its natural beauty, as well as the people who
+This exhibit from 2004 told the story of harnessing Niagara Falls and conserving its natural beauty, as well as the people who

 changed American life forever.

 This one is for those who do research in bricks &

 mortar libraries like ours.
 Here are lists of undigitized, offline books & manuscripts on various popular Buffalo topics.
 Did you know that we have 150 items on the Pan-American Exposition?
 And over 300 having to do with women's history?
 We maintain 30